klockr/cuna-carloan-sample/README.md

 If the api call does not return a disqualification message(see below), this page should have a simple account creation form including:

-  Username (Text)
+- Username (Text) - valid email
-  Password (Text)

-The username should be validated as an email and password should require more than 8 characters and a number or special character.
-Ensure the user types their password twice to validate their intent.
+- Password (Text) - more than 8 characters and a number OR special character

+- PasswordVerify (Text) - must be equal to Password field

+Password and PasswordVerify field should be hidden as the user types into the field.

+Display a "success" message when the account is successfully created.

 ### **Disqualification Page:**
 - Display a simple page with the disqualification message that comes from the api call.
 - Display fake information to get in contact with a customer service.
 - There should be no further way to get off this page or re-enter the information.